ehdlg/inventory-app/README.md

 # inventory-app
-Inventory app made with node as a part of the curriculum of The Odin Project.
+Inventory app made with node as a part of the curriculum for The Odin Project.

 # Technologies Used: